 Ryan M. Holmes is a Member at Clark Hill PLC in Chicago, focusing his practice on real estate and tax and estate planning.
 He has been recognized by Illinois Super Lawyers as a “Rising Star” (2014 – 2017), and he is a member of the Chicago and Illinois State Bar Associations, the Chicago Estate Planning Council’s Public Outreach Committee, and the American Trial Lawyers Association.
 Mr. Holmes received his B.A. from Knox College and his J.D. from Northern Illinois University College of Law.

-Steven R. Lifson is a Partner with Seyfarth Shaw LLP, in Chicago, and concentrates his practice on employee benefits and ERISA.
+Steven R. Lifson is a retired Partner with Seyfarth Shaw LLP, in Chicago, and concentrated his practice on employee benefits and ERISA.
 Mr. Lifson is a member of the ESOP Association; the National Center for Employee Ownership; and the American, Illinois, and Chicago Bar Associations.
 Mr. Lifson obtained his undergraduate degree with honors from Boston University.
-He received his J.D. from the University of Illinois College of Law, and he received his M.S. with honors from The John Marshall Law School.
+He received his J.D. from the University of Illinois College of Law and his M.S. with honors from the University of Illinois Chicago College of Law.

 Kenneth F. Lorch, a Partner in the firm of Hamilton Thies & Lorch LLP in Chicago, concentrates his practice in business and financial planning and estate administration.
 Mr. Lorch is on the Professional Advisory Committees of the Lincoln Park Zoo, Jewish Federation of Chicago, and Chicago Community Trust.
 He has received the Chicago Bar Association’s David C. Hilliard Award for Outstanding Service to the Legal Community, has been selected an Illinois Super Lawyer since its inception, and has been selected an Illinois Leading Lawyer since 2001.
 Mr. Lorch is a member of the Chicago Bar Association, the Chicago Estate Planning Council, and the Chicago Council on Planned Giving and is admitted in Illinois as a certified public account.
 He received his B.S.B.A. from Washington University in St. Louis and his J.D. from The John Marshall Law School.